ktagilbert/rookie-dev/_posts/2015-09-05-mediaquery.markdown

 }
 {% endhighlight %}

-This is an example of a media query I used to help make the Rookie Dev logo and its surrounding div shrink once a user's screen size reaches 457px or smaller.
+This is an example of a media query I used to help make this blog's logo.
+I made it to help make the surrounding div shrink once a user's screen size reaches 457px or smaller.
 I reached the number 457 by basically shrinking my window until the logo and page-heading div looked ugly.
 That was my breakpoint and the width at which I needed to make a new rule within my stylesheet.

 # When to use a media query
 I have found that while you are developing your site, you should consistently check how new features look at different screen sizes.
 If you find that a piece of your content looks ugly at a certain screen width, then you should either consider using a media query. **Just remember to base your media query rules on how your content looks rather than on popular device widths.** If you base your rules on device widths, you will have to keep adding more and more rules as new products emerge.
 This can quickly lead to overly complex code and a lot of wasted time (which I know you don't want).